ewhal/pomf-todo/README.md

 - Go through history to see if version 2.0.0 is really a better choice
 - Write release notes to docs
 - Write one test?
+- Sort translated pages to subfolders, such as `/pages/en/` and `/pages/ca/`

 ### Release `1.1.1`